sahilng/ducknb/README.md

-# duckdb-sql-notebooks README
+# ducknb README

-This is the README for your extension "duckdb-sql-notebooks".
+This is the README for your extension "ducknb".
 After writing up a brief description, we recommend including the following sections.

 ## Features